The Perfect 10: Beauty Pageant art series

 But it also relates to sexual liberation, and the removal of body shame and inhibition.

 For a month I watched over forty episodes of Miss America.
-I’d occasionally watched the pageant before that, and really loved it, even though the swimsuit competition made it clear that women’s bodies had to fit a standard (and for me, devastatingly unattainable) body type.
+I’d occasionally watched the pageant before that, and really loved it, even though the swimsuit competition made it clear that women’s bodies had to fit a standard (and for me, a devastatingly unattainable) body type.
+The site of the wound became the site of the transformation.

 During that month, I was healing from a serious illness.
 For a few months before that, I couldn’t eat.
 I couldn’t get out of bed.
 I couldn’t do the simplest chores.
 I was nauseous and retching daily even though I had not eaten.
 I began to see my life and being alive in a whole new way.
 I understood eating in a whole new way.
 These were revelations.